chef-boneyard/chef-rfc/rfc0002-winrm-listener.md

 * `--output-file`: You can specify alternate file path using this option.
 Eg: --output-file /home/.winrm/server_cert.pfx.
 This will create 2 files in the specified path with name server_cert.pem and server_cert.pfx.
 * `--key-length`: Default is 2048.
 * `--cert-validity`: Default is 24 months.
-* `--cert-passphrase`: Default is winrmcertgen
+* `--cert-passphrase`: Default is blank (no password)

-The *winrm certgen* command can be viewed as an analogue of the *ssh-keygen* command used to create ssh keys.
+The *windows cert generate* command can be viewed as an analogue of the *ssh-keygen* command used to create ssh keys.

 ### Certificate installation command

-    knife winrm certinstall CERT-PATH
+    knife windows cert install (options)

 This command should be run on the Windows server.
-The command will add the certificate specified in the CERT-PATH to its certificate store.
-The CERT-PATH should point to a valid PKCS12 certificate.
+The command will add the specified certificate to its certificate store.
+The certificate path should point to a valid *PKCS12* certificate.

 Options:

-* `--create-listener`: When this option is set, it will create the listener also on default port 5986.
+* `--cert-path`: Path of the PKCS12 certificate
+* `--cert-passphrase`: Password for certificate

 ### Listener creation command

-    knife winrm listener create
+    knife windows listener create (options)

 This command is run on the Windows server.
 The command will create the winrm listener.
 Default is HTTP listener on port 5985